 Complex of reasons

 Drupal is one of the most powerful CMSs in the world.
+Find the common advantages of this CMS here.
 But it’s hardly a beginner-friendly CMS.

 It offers a different concept of programming compared to conventionally used languages - bringing in a number of issues that makes this CMS even harder for beginner developers to deal with.